-Amazon needs no introduction as the world’s leading e-commerce, cloud computing, internet retailer, product developer and now bricks-and-mortar retailer of whole foods and groceries.
+Amazon needs no introduction as the world’s leading e-commerce, cloud computing, internet retailer, product developer and now bricks-and-mortar retailer of Whole Foods Market.
 The company pursued a revamp of its Seattle HQ in 2018, which included the Spheres, an innovative building for employees and the public.
 The Spheres would house as a visitor center called the Understory, where Whitlock was engaged as the AV designer and integrator.
 Leading partners on the project included Graham Baba Architects, exhibit designer Studio Matthews, media experience designer Belle & Wissell, Jill Randerson Exhibit Management, filmmaker The Radisch, Co. (and Strangelife), and fabricator Dillon Works.

 Amazon and its creative partners developed a unique plan for this new building.
 The Understory refers to the lush habitat between the rainforest floor and canopy, and the goal was to provide a fully immersive, 360-degree experience for visitors.
 Whitlock designed a solution where people can get up close and personal with the science, engineering, and plants behind The Spheres.